Home Haunts and Amazing Halloween Decorations in Los Angeles (2021)

 Subscribe to our free weekly newsletter to keep up with all of the Halloween fun coming up this season!

 The family who lives at #907 takes the holiday very seriously and has done for decades.
 Preparations for this private haunt begin months in advance, with a different theme every year to entertain their neighbors and lure other people's neighbors.
-Admission is free, but a box is put out to collect for VBAS (Volunteers of Burbank Animal Shelter).
+For 2021 the theme is "Evil in the London Fog."
+Admission is free, but donations are collected for VBAS (Volunteers of Burbank Animal Shelter).

 This home haunt has a decorated yard and some impressively scary (and punny) scares (though this haunt is family-friendly).
 The walk-through maze portion is taking a break in 2019, but the decorated lawn is still very worth a visit.
 Bring a can of food, and it will be donated to a local charity.

 Something wicked this way comes...
 Photo courtesy of Haunted Happenings

 The Haunted Dome — 11057 Oro Vista Ave., Sunland

 This home haunt and maze were new to the scene in 2019, with live actors and special effects.
 Themes follow scary movies like Friday the 13th and The Exorcist, so best not to bring young kids under the age of 7 or 8.
 This year, to keep ghouls and goblins safe, only one group at a time will be allowed in the maze, and face coverings must be worn at all times.